jeremylee73/T4SG-Technical-Challenge/README.md

 # T4SG-Technical-Challenge

+Hi!
 My name is Jeremy Lee, and I'm a first year at Harvard College prospectively concentrating in Statistics with a secondary in Economics.
 This is my technical challenge for T4SG (Tech for Social Good), where I built a web app for the World Health Organization to track the distribution of vaccines.

 # How to run locally